-The European Commission funded a feasibility study on a secure space-based connectivity system, fulfilling Europe's needs to rapidly develop a space-based connectivity initiative [94], [95].
+The European Commission funded a feasibility study on a secure space-based connectivity system, fulfilling Europe's need to rapidly develop a space-based connectivity initiative [95] [96].
 This could potentially become a third flagship space infrastructure besides Galileo and Copernicus.
-The initiative aims at implementing the most advanced satellite infrastructure for connectivity, providing first broadband coverage to areas where terrestrial infrastructure cannot reach and later supporting services such as autonomous transport.
+The initiative aims at implementing the most advanced satellite infrastructure for connectivity, providing the first broadband coverage to areas where terrestrial infrastructure cannot reach and later supporting services such as autonomous transport.
 The consortium doing the study includes European satellite manufacturers, operators and service providers, telco operators and launch service providers.
-Recently, a plan to invest $\epsilon$ 6 billion to the system aiming to provide worldwide uninterrupted access to secure and cost-effective satellite communication services was made public [96].
+Recently, a plan to invest \in 6 billion in the system was made public.
+It aims to provide worldwide uninterrupted access to secure and cost-effective satellite communication services [97].

 The Directorate-General for Defence Industry and Space (DG DEFIS) has created a high-level figure of the system, depicted in Figure 9.
-The planned system includes traditional large satellites at higher orbits as well as a LEO constellation and the 5G terrestrial infrastructure.
+The planned system includes traditional large satellites at higher orbits as well as an LEO constellation and the 5G terrestrial infrastructure.
 The system would support European sovereignty, providing secure services to governmental users as well as broadband connection to consumers.
-The main objective is to create broadband service for the whole of Europe so that the continent will have an ultrasecure connectivity system to guarantee operations also during times of crisis.
+The main objective is to create a broadband service for the whole of Europe so that the continent will have an ultra-secure connectivity system to guarantee operations during crises.
 EuroQCI, a secure quantum communication infrastructure, and standardized 5G technology are key components of the initiative.

-There are ambitious goals for the system set since the initial service should be provided already in 2024 and the multi-layer network should be fully operational in 2027.
-To enable this, the European commission and ESA are expected to fund several technology development projects in coming years.
-The development is partly funded by the ESA's 4S program (Space Systems for Safety and Security) that works on secure space systems to integrate them into seamless operations on Earth.
-Quoting the program webpage [97]: "There's no safety on Earth without safety in space."
+There are ambitious goals set for the system since the initial service should be provided already in 2024 and the multi-layer network should be fully operational in 2027.
+To enable this, the European Commission and ESA are expected to fund several technology development projects in the coming years.
+The development is partly funded by ESA's 4S program (Space Systems for Safety and Security), which works on secure space systems to integrate them into seamless operations on Earth.
+Quoting the program webpage [98]: "There's no safety on Earth without safety in space."

-Lessons learnt: Importance of satellite communications is increasing across society, covering needs of individual users, businesses and public safety organizations.
-Due to estimated high business potential there are number of commercial players developing proprietary satellite constellations to support broadband and IoT needs from the sky.
-In order to make future systems interoperable with each other as well as with the terrestrial systems, standardization work is actively ongoing to create globally acceptable NTN solutions.
-Constellation developments are on-going in different continents and countries in order to ensure sovereignty also during times of crisis.
-It is not probable that all existing and new players will stay economically competitive in the future.
+Lessons learned: The importance of satellite communications is increasing throughout society, covering the needs of individual users, businesses and public safety organizations.
+Due to the estimated high business potential, there are a number of commercial players developing proprietary satellite constellations to support broadband and IoT needs from the sky.
+To make future systems interoperable with each other as well as with the terrestrial systems, standardization work is actively ongoing to create acceptable NTN solutions. globally Constellation developments are on-going in different continents and countries to ensure sovereignty also during times of crisis.
+It is not likely that all existing and new players will stay economically competitive in the future.